odajs/oda/README.md

 ## Questions

-For questions and support please use [the official support mail](mailto:support@odant.su?subject=[GitHub]%20Source%20Han%20Sans).
+For questions and support use [the official support mail](mailto:support@odant.su?subject=[GitHub]%20Source%20Han%20Sans), please.
 The issue list of this repo is **exclusively** for bug reports and feature requests.

 ## Issues